reinvanleirsberghe/strapi-plugin-refresh-token/README.md

           jwt: {
             /* the following  parameter will be used to generate:
              - regular tokens with username and password
-             - refreshed tokens when using the refreshToken */
+             - refreshed tokens when using the refreshToken API */
             expiresIn: '2h', // This value should be lower than the refreshTokenExpiresIn below.
           },